planetfederal/qgis-suite-plugin/doc/source/intro.rst

 ------------------------------------------

 The following operations are not available when connecting to a GeoServer that uses PKI auth:

-* Adding layer to QGIS project: Disabled, since QGIS itself does not support PKI and cannot connect to any service that requires it.

-* Dragging a GeoServer layer into the the QGIS canvas: Same as above.

 * GeoNode functionality: GeoNode has a different security mechanism and it is not supported.
 If a GeoNode URL is entered, it will be ignored when creating the catalog connection.